e-lab-FREE/RPi_Proxy/README.md

 DEBUG = on
 ```

-*  `strat-video.ini` - change the video_server and video_port with the info of your video server (with janus installed).
+*  `video-stream.ini` - change the video_server and video_port with the info of your video server (with janus installed).
 Also change the following parameters: usb_camera, video_width, video_height, video_height and video_frame, with the ones that your camara.

 ```ini